jackiehjm/stx-docs/doc/source/deploy_install_guides/current/virtual_aio_simplex.rst

 Make the following menu selections in the installer:

 #.
 First menu: Select 'All-in-one Controller Configuration'
 #.
-Second menu: Select 'Graphical Console'
+Second menu: Select 'Serial Console'
 #.
 Third menu: Select 'Standard Security Profile'

 Wait for the non-interactive install of software to complete and for the server